micheleangioni/support/README.md

 - loadFile() : load the xml file for later use
 - getFile() : load the xml file if not previously loaded and return it as an SimpleXMLElement instance

-As done with "standard" repos, we need to instruct the IoC Container and we can achieve that by defining the following XMLRepositoryServiceProvider
+As done with "standard" repositories, we need to instruct the IoC Container.
+We can achieve that by defining the following XMLRepositoryServiceProvider

     <?php

     use Illuminate\Support\ServiceProvider;

-    class XMLRepositoryServiceProvider extends ServiceProvider {
+    class XMLRepositoryServiceProvider extends ServiceProvider
+    {

         public function register()
         {